 With secrets, scandals, steamy relationships, and stormy weather approaching a Caribbean Island, The Siren will quickly immerse you into the lives of the characters as you go behind the scenes of a blockbuster movie set.
 The producer and lead actor, Cole, also owns the island.
 His son Jackson wrote the script and is directing the film.
 What could go wrong when Jackson hires his dad’s ex-wife, Stella, to star opposite him on screen?

-The story is told from three different woman’s perspectives - Stella, who desperately needs a hit film to revitalize her career, Taylor, a young producer who left her prior company in a scandal, and Stella’s assistant Felicity, who comes to the island with her own secrets.
+The soap opera-like story is told from three different woman’s perspectives - Stella, who desperately needs a hit film to revitalize her career, Taylor, a young producer who left her prior company in a scandal, and Stella’s assistant Felicity, who comes to the island with her own secrets.

 For twenty years, Liv has run a successful NYC wedding-planning business with her husband, Eliot.
 When he dies unexpectedly, Liv is shocked to learn that he's left his half of the business to his young girlfriend that Liv knew nothing about.
 Much to Liv's chagrin, Perky Savannah shows up on her doorstep eager to be her partner and protege.